cedadev/abcunit-cmip5-stats/README.md

 3. C - chunk
 4. The Unit

 These scripts are an example of using the ABCUnit structure on CMIP5 data.
-This provides a repteable and efficient workflow.
+This provides a repeatable and efficient workflow.

 The statistics that can be calculated are the maximum, minimum and mean.